francispotter/busy-mirror/README.md

 ### Managing Plans with the `defer` and `activate` commands

-The default `todo` queue supports several specific commands related to planning -- that is, scheduling tasks for the future.
-Planned tasks are kept in another special queue called `plan`.
+The default `tasks` queue supports several specific commands related to planning -- that is, scheduling tasks for the future.
+Planned tasks are kept in another special queue called `plans`.

 There are two commands related to plan management.

-- `defer` removes a task or set of tasks from the `todo` queue and schedules it or them to reappear at a future date in the `plan` queue.
+- `defer` removes a task or set of tasks from the `tasks` queue and schedules it or them to reappear at a future date in the `plans` queue.
-- `activate`removes a task or set of tasks from the `plan` queue and replaces it or them into the `todo` queue.
+- `activate`removes a task or set of tasks from the `plans` queue and replaces it or them into the `tasks` queue.

 The `defer` and `activate` commands accept item designations.
-The `defer` command deals with the `todo` queue; its default is the top item in the `todo` queue.
-The `activate` command deals with the `plan` queue; its default is all the items scheduled for the current date or earlier.
+The `defer` command deals with the `tasks` queue; its default is the top item in the `tasks` queue.
+The `activate` command deals with the `plans` queue; its default is all the items scheduled for the current date or earlier.

 Planning is by date, not time, and is relative to the current date according to the system clock.